DerBanko/AntiScam/README.md

 ## Usage

 1. First, you will have to [invite](https://banko.tv/r/invite-antiscam) the Discord Bot to your Discord Server.
-1. If you invite the Bot, use the Command `/antiscam log <channel>` to configure the Log Channel where a message should get sent every time someone sends a scam message to your Discord Server.
+2. If you invite the Bot, use the Command `/antiscam log <channel>` to configure the Log Channel where a message should get sent every time someone sends a scam message to your Discord Server.
-1. Then configure the punishment that should be executed when a scam message is sent with `/antiscam punishment <punishment>`
+3. Then configure the punishment that should be executed when a scam message is sent with `/antiscam punishment <punishment>`
+4. (optional) Enable the violation system by using `/antiscam violation enable`.
+This new system checks messages for specific phrases like `gift`, `nitro`, ...

 ## Building